Tourism in Bangladesh: Dinajpur District

+Rajshahi Division

 Somapura Mahavihara

-Somapura Mahavihara in Paharpur, Badalgachhi Upazila, Naogaon District (25°1'51.83"N, 88°58'37.15"E) is among the best known Buddhist viharas in the Indian Subcontinent and is one of the most important archaeological sites in the country.
+Somapura Mahavihara in Paharpur, Badalgachhi Upazila, Naogaon District (25°1'51.83"N, 88°58'37.15"E) is among the best known Buddhist viharas in the Indian subcontinent and is one of the most important archaeological sites in the country.
 It was designated a UNESCO World Heritage Site in 1985.

 Mahastangar

-Mahasthangarh is one of the earliest urban archaeological sites so far discovered in Bangladesh.
+Mahasthangarh is the earliest urban archaeological sites so far discovered in Bangladesh.
 The village Mahasthan in Shibganj thana of Bogra District contains the remains of an ancient city which was called Pundranagara or Paundravardhanapura in the territory of Pundravardhana.
 A limestone slab bearing six lines in Prakrit in Brahmi script, discovered in 1931, dates Mahasthangarh to at least the 3rd century BC.
 The fortified area was in use until the 18th century AD.

 Behula Lakshindar Basor Ghor

 Behula is the protagonist in the Manasamangal genre of Bengali medieval epics.
 A number of works belonging to this genre were written between the thirteenth and eighteenth centuries.
 Though the religious purpose of these works is to eulogise the Hindu goddess Manasa, these works are more well known for depicting the love story of Behula and her husband Lakhindar.